Volcanic Eruptions on the Reykjanes Peninsula in Iceland - A Complete Timeline (2021-2024)

 While lava had been steadily accumulating beneath the surface, the only indication of the impending eruption was a change in pressure readings at boreholes in the Svartsengi power plant.
 Shortly after, the lava broke through to the surface.

 Fortunately, the Svartsengi power plant, Blue Lagoon, Grindavik, and the surrounding areas were swiftly evacuated.
 However, the eruption proved relatively small.
-Overnight, the fissure reached a maximum length of about 3 kilometers (1.8 miles) but has since decreased in activity.
+Overnight, the fissure reached a maximum length of about 3 kilometers (1.8 miles) but quickly decreased activity, forming craters.

 FAQs about the Recent Eruptions in the Reykjanes Peninsula